 - Market-Based Compensation Targets.
 We generally target the market median (50th percentile) for each major element of compensation for our named executive officers.
 To help ensure market-based levels of compensation, we measure the major elements of compensation annually for a job against available data for similar positions in our peer companies.
 In establishing individual incentive targets and awards, the Compensation Committee considers the data provided by its consultant, the level and nature of the executive's responsibility, the executive's experience and the Committee's own qualitative assessment of the executive's performance. - Pay for Performance.
 We believe that a substantial portion of the compensation for our named executive officers should be "at risk," meaning that the executives will receive a certain percentage of their total compensation only to the extent CenterPoint Energy and the particular executive accomplish goals established by the Compensation Committee.
 While compensation targets will to a large extent reflect the market, actual compensation in a given year will vary based on CenterPoint Energy's performance, and to a lesser extent, on qualitative appraisals of individual performance. - 2018 Compensation.
-In February 2018, the Compensation Committee reviewed the 2017 base salary and shortterm and long-term incentive targets, as applicable, for our named executive officers.
+In February 2018, the Compensation Committee reviewed the 2017 base salary and short-term and long-term incentive targets, as applicable, for our named executive officers.
 With respect to Mr. Carroll's compensation arrangements, the independent members of the Board of Directors approved the Compensation Committee's recommendation.
 The following changes were made for 2018:

-Name Base Salary Short-term Incentive Target % Long-term Incentive Target % Scott M. Prochazka Increase of \$60,000 115% of base salary 435% of base salary to \$1,260,000 (5%) (no change) (increase from 400%) William D. Rogers Increase of \$25,000 75% of base salary 200% of base salary to \$595,000 (4.4%) (no change) (increase from 195%) Tracy B. Bridge Increase of \$20,000 75% of base salary 170% of base salary to \$540,000 (3.8%) (no change) (increase from 160%) Milton Carroll Increase of \$35,000 to \$710,000 (5.2%) Not eligible 300% of base salary (no change) Dana C. O'Brien Increase of \$15,000 65% of base salary 160% of base salary to \$515,000 (3.0%) (no change) (increase from 155%)
+Name Base Salary Short-term Incentive Target % Long-term Incentive Target % Scott M. Prochazka Increase of \$60,000 to \$1,260,000 (5%) 115% of base salary (no change) 435% of base salary (increase from 400%) William D. Rogers Increase of \$25,000 to \$595,000 (4.4%) 75% of base salary (no change) 200% of base salary (increase from 195%) Tracy B. Bridge Increase of \$20,000 to \$540,000 (3.8%) 75% of base salary (no change) 170% of base salary (increase from 160%) Milton Carroll Increase of \$35,000 to \$710,000 (5.2%) Not eligible 300% of base salary (no change) Dana C. O'Brien Increase of \$15,000 to \$515,000 (3.0%) 65% of base salary (no change) 160% of base salary (increase from 155%)

 - Change in Control Plan.
 Our Board of Directors approved a change in control plan, which was effective January 1, 2015 and was subsequently amended and restated, effective May 1, 2017, that applies to all of our named executive officers.
 The plan contains a "double trigger" term and does not provide for any excise tax gross-up payments. - Stock Ownership Guidelines.
 We maintain executive stock ownership guidelines applicable to certain of our officers, including our named executive officers, to appropriately align the interests of our officers with our shareholders' interests for CenterPoint Energy common stock.
-Our guidelines provide that our Chief Executive Officer should own CenterPoint Energy common stock having a market value of five times base salary, our Executive Chairman and executive vice presidents should own CenterPoint Energy common stock having a market value of three times their respective base salaries and our senior vice presidents should own CenterPoint Energy common stock having a market value of three times their respective base salaries and our senior vice presidents should own CenterPoint Energy common stock having a market value of two times their respective base salaries.
+Our guidelines provide that our Chief Executive Officer should own CenterPoint Energy common stock having a market value of five times base salary, our Executive Chairman and executive vice presidents should own CenterPoint Energy common stock having a market value of three times their respective base salaries and our senior vice presidents should own CenterPoint Energy common stock having a market value of two times their respective base salaries.